camunda/camunda-bpm-examples/dmn-engine/dmn-engine-drg/README.md

 > Note: You can read more about decision testing in our [User Guide].

-[DrdDecisionDishTest.java] uses the `DmnEngineRule` JUnit Rule to create a default DMN engine and than test different inputs on the decision:
+[DrgDecisionDishTest.java] uses the `DmnEngineRule` JUnit Rule to create a default DMN engine and than test different inputs on the decision:

 ```java